 Your anal sphincter is placed at the entrance of your anus and it plays a crucial role in how much you enjoy anal sex.
 This muscle can’t relax very quickly which is why you need to be very careful.
 However, once the muscle does relax, it can stretch quite a bit.

 The key to having it relax is to actually be mentally into anal sex.
 An added way to “prepare it” is to slip a lubed finger in there and hold it in place for a few minutes.
 Try fingering a bit until the muscle relaxes.
-You can also use a butt plug for added stimuli.
+You can also use some of the best prostate toys for added stimuli.
 Don’t force anything, just follow your partner’s reactions.

 For all of you anal sex enthusiasts out there, anal sex is great if both partners are willing to be patient and experiment with each other’s bodies.
 Communicate, appreciate, and stimulate that prostate!